 They wear brass spirals around their necks and smile at strangers.
 As soon as a group of tourists arrives, they bustle around their bamboo stalls displaying handicrafts.
 They are obliged to smile and kindly allow themselves to be photographed.
 These women, whom some tour operators include on their itineraries, are the "long necks" of the Padaung ethnic group, a sub-group of the Karenni (or Kayan) people of Tibetan-Burmese origin.
 Confined to villages guarded by the Thai authorities, these refugees live in these camps all year round with their children, spouses and elderly parents.
-Without legal citizenship, they have limited access to infrastructure, healthcare and education, as local schools do not offer any education beyond sixth grade.
+Without legal citizenship, they have limited access to infrastructure, healthcare and education, as local schools do not offer any education beyond the sixth grade.
 Without identity papers, they cannot move freely beyond the town of Mae Hong Son.

 Fair attractions

-These women, with their necks and bodies encircled in copper or brass, have been curiosities since the 1930s.
-Discovered by explorer Sir James George Scott (1851-1935), a journalist and adventurer who helped establish British colonial rule deep in the tribal lands of Burma, these women have been exhibited many times locally at fairs and festivals.
-They were even sent to circuses in the United States and Europe, including the Hagenbeck-Wallace Circus in 1934, who named them "giraffe women".[2]After the Second World War, a number of travellers and anthropologists began to take an interest in these virtually unknown tribes living in the jungles of the Burmese mountains.
-From 1955 to 1957, the Franco-Polish explorer Vitold de Golish (1921-2003) led a hundred-strong expedition to meet the Nagas and Kayan tribes.
+These women, their necks and bodies encircled in copper or brass, have been curiosities since the 1930s.
+Discovered by the explorer Sir James George Scott (1851-1935), a journalist and adventurer who helped establish British colonial rule deep in the tribal lands of Burma, these women have been exhibited many times locally at fairs and festivals.
+They were even sent to circuses in the United States and Europe, including the Hagenbeck-Wallace Circus in 1934, who dubbed them "giraffe women".[2].
+After the Second World War, a number of travellers and anthropologists began to take an interest in these virtually unknown tribes living in the jungles of the Burmese mountains.
+From 1955 to 1957, the Franco-Polish explorer Vitold de Golish (1921-2003) led an expedition of around one hundred men to meet the Nagas and Kayan tribes.
 He discovered the women of the Padaung tribes belonging to the Kayan Lahwi ethnic group.
-They live in small villages on the plateaus overlooking the Salouen valley.[3]He woke up to find them lying on a bamboo platform in the hut where he had been invited to spend the night by the village chief, all leaning over his mat and staring at him in amazement.
-"These heads swayed gently at the end of oversized necks 30 to 50 cm high (He's exaggerating a bit too much...).
-They were encircled in copper from head to toe: their necks, arms, legs, feet and sometimes even their stomachs were surrounded by gleaming spirals.
-His book Au pays des femmes girafes made them famous beyond their borders, stimulating the curiosity of journalists and photographers.
-But in 1962, the Karenni rebelled against the dictatorship of Burmese General Ne Win.
+They live in small villages on the plateaux overlooking the Salouen valley.[3].
+He woke up to find them lying on a bamboo platform in the hut where he had been invited to spend the night by the village chief, all leaning over his mat and staring at him in amazement.
+"These heads swayed gently at the end of oversized necks 30 to 50 cm high (He's exaggerating a bit...(...)
+They were encircled in copper from head to toe: the neck, arms, legs, feet and sometimes even the stomach were surrounded by gleaming spirals.
+His book Au pays des femmes girafes was to make them known beyond these regions, stimulating the curiosity of journalists and photographers.
+But in 1962, the Karenni rebelled against the dictatorship of Burmese general Ne Win.
 Loikaw, the capital of Kayah State, and the surrounding area were henceforth off-limits to tourists.
-The only way to get there was to enter illegally, which photographer François Guénet did [4] in 1985.
-With the help of the Karen rebels, he took three young Padaung women wearing the famous brass rings to a small Thai hospital, where he had their necks x-rayed.
+The only way to get there was to enter illegally, which photographer François Guénet [4] succeeded, not without difficulty, in 1985.
+With the help of the Karen rebels, he took three young Padaung women wearing the famous brass rings to a small Thai hospital where he had their necks x-rayed.
 Surprise: the X-rays revealed that the rings did not lengthen the neck; rather, they pressed on the collarbones and ribcage.

-The tiger legend
+The legend of the tiger

 Up to 10 kg of metal

-« Stop the Human Zoo »
+"Stop the Human Zoo

 In 2008, UNHCR[5] has encouraged a boycott of tourist visits to Kayan refugee villages.
 Before the Covid pandemic, a few thousand tourists, many of them American and Chinese, came each year to see these exotic beauties, without really realising that these women were prisoners of a system that forces them to perpetuate a tradition, above all to feed their families.
-Many of them hoped to leave these villages with the help of NGOs for countries like New Zealand and Finland, which agreed to take them in, but until then the authorities were reluctant to let them leave because they brought money into the country.
+Many hoped to leave these villages with the help of NGOs for countries like New Zealand and Finland, which agreed to take them in, but until then the authorities were reluctant to let them go because they brought money into the country.
 Today, tourism in Thailand has collapsed and the boycott is no longer an issue in the same way.
-Some have crossed the border again and returned to their native lands, near Panpet and Demoso in Kayah State, forced to work for poverty wages.
+Some have crossed the border again and returned to their native lands near Panpet and Demoso in Kayah State, forced to work for poverty wages.
 The regional Minister for Ethnic Affairs declared in 2020 that there would be no aid for returnees.
-Many of them are therefore waiting for the epidemic situation to improve before returning to Thailand, where they used to earn 20 to 30 baht (between 50 and 80 euro cents) for a photo, plus a subsidy of around 50 euros a month from the Thai government.
+Many are therefore waiting for the epidemic situation to improve before returning to Thailand, where they used to earn 20 to 30 baht (between 50 and 80 euro cents) for a photo, plus a subsidy of around 50 euros a month from the Thai government.
 A sad return to exile for those who dream of freedom and a more humane world.

 The Ndebele: Africa's last women-giraffes

-At the time of her marriage, the young bride received from her husband the brass rings, the idzila.
-She will now wear them around her neck, arms and ankles, as well as a number of pearl necklaces.
-The idzila expresses a woman's attachment to her home and her husband, and has earned them the title giraffe-women, which they share with Padaung women.
+At the time of her marriage, the young bride receives from her husband the brass rings, theidzilaShe will now wear them around her neck, arms and ankles, as well as a number of pearl necklaces.
+L'idzilaThis style, which reflects a woman's attachment to her home and her husband, has earned them the nickname "iraffe-women" in common with Padaung women.

 Neck X-rays : Diagnosis by Dr Pierre Nahum